WinawerLab/sco/README.md

 * `Kay2013_output_nonlinearity`: dictionary whose keys are 1, 2, and 3
   and whose values are the compressive nonlinearity constants `n` from Kay et al, 2013 for areas V1, V2, and V3.
-That is, the response is raised to this power as the final step in the model..
+That is, the response is raised to this power as the final step in the model.
 User-defined, with default value of `{1: 0.18, 2: 0.13, 3: 0.12}`.
 First used in `anatomy.core.calc_Kay2013_pRF_sizes`.
 Currently, one constant is defined per area, but this could be extended so each voxel has a separate value.

+* `Kay2013_response_gain`: integer or dictionary whose keys are 1, 2,
+  and 3.
+If an integer, use the same value for every voxel and if a dictionary, each key is a label for areas V1, V2, or V3 and the value is the response gain for that voxel, paramter `g` from Kay et al, 2013.
+User-defined, with default value of `1`.
+Used in `normalization.core.calc_Kay2013_output_nonlinearity`.

 ## Created by model